-Our named executive officers for fiscal 2020, which consist of our principal executive officer and the next two most highly compensated executive officers, are:
+Our named executive officers for fiscal 2021, which consist of our principal executive officer and the next two most highly compensated executive officers, are:

-- Eric B. Stang, our President and Chief Executive Officer; - Ravi Narula, our Chief Financial Officer; and - Jenny Yeh, our Vice President and General Counsel.
+- Eric B. Stang, our President and Chief Executive Officer; - Ravi Narula, our Chief Financial Officer; - Jenny Yeh, our Vice President and General Counsel; and - James Gustke, our Vice President of Marketing.